-Fabian Schmidt, the New Hampshire green card holder detained by federal immigration authorities, has been released from detention after nearly two months in federal custody.
+Fabian Schmidt, the New Hampshire green card holder detained by federal immigration authorities, was released Thursday night from detention after nearly two months in federal custody.

 “FABIAN IS FREE and HOME!!!!,” his partner Bhavani Hodgkins posted on Facebook.
 The account wrote the post was also from Fabian himself, asking for patience and privacy.